 Another consequence is that a connection must be in stopped mode to set up a session with more than one message listener.
 The reason is that when a connection is actively delivering messages, once the first message listener for a session has been registered, the session is now controlled by the thread of control that delivers messages to it.
 At this point a client thread of control cannot be used to further configure the session.

 It should be natural for most clients to partition their work into sessions.
 This model allows clients to start simply and incrementally add message processing complexity as their need for concurrency grows.

+Since a JMSContext incorporates a Session it is subject to the same threading restrictions as a Session.
+For more information, and an exception to this, see section 11.2.8 "Threading restrictions on a JMSContext".

+Additional threading restrictions apply to applications which perform an asynchronous send.
+See section 4.6.2 "Asynchronous send" and in particular section 4.6.2.6 "Restrictions on threading"

 Transactions